DanialArab/AWS/README.md

    - Key user features include simple login with username/email and password, password reset, email and phone number verification, and multi-factor authentication (MFA).
    - User Pools also support federated identities, allowing users to sign in using third-party providers like Facebook, Google, or SAML.
    - It **integrates with API Gateway and Application Load Balancer**.
 When used with an Application Load Balancer, it can authenticate users and evaluate Cognito tokens.
 Similarly, with API Gateway, it can be used to authenticate and retrieve tokens.

 <a name="39"></a>
+#### Cognito User Pools Integration

+When a user authenticates, User Pools gives back a token, and that token can be checked by services like API Gateway or Application Load Balancer.
+That's how they authenticate the user and allow them to use our backend services.
+It's a pretty seamless flow from login to secure backend access.

+<a name="39"></a>
 ### Cognito Identity Pools (Federated Identity)